kubeflow/examples/github_issue_summarization/02_distributed_training.md

 There are few things required for this approach to work.

-First we need to parse clustering variable.
+First we need to parse TF_CONFIG variable.
 This is required to run different logic per node role

 1. If node is PS - run server.join()
 2. If node is Master - run feature preparation and parse input dataset